On This Page

 Pit or Flush Toilets

-There are 12 walk-in, wilderness campsites, with pit toilets and fire circles provided.
-The walk-in/wilderness campsites are all on a first-come, first-serve basis; reservations are not accepted.
+There are 12 backcountry campsites, with pit toilets and fire circles provided.
+The backcountry campsites are all on a first-come, first-serve basis; reservations are not accepted.
 During the winter season, campers may use the cabins but usage is on a first-come, first-served basis; be prepared for winter conditions and to camp outside.

 There are two areas at the south end of Kakwa Lake that have been designated for camping: one is for hiker traffic (West side of Wapumun Creek) and the other is for horse traffic (East side of Wapumum Creek).
 These sites each have a pit toilet and fire circle, horse users are requested to cross Wapumun Creek at one specially marked location only: at the blue bamboo poles near the north end of the creek where it flows into Kakwa Lake.
 The creek is a crucial spawning creek for the Rainbow trout that inhabit Kakwa Lake, and horses crossing along the creek would damage the spawning beds.
 Horse users please do not let horses swim in the lake in front of the cabin as this area is a source of drinking water for park visitors.
 The park is a user maintained park, so pack out whatever you have packed into the park.
 Please cooperate and keep the park pristine for future visitors.